 Students who meet the graduate admissions requirements to the SoE (see Graduate Admissions Requirements) must meet additional requirements prior to applying for candidacy to the counseling plan.
-Counseling applications are available on the SoE Web site at http://prtl.uhcl.edu/pls/portal/docs/PAGE/SOE/FORMS/FORM_FILES/counseling_practicum_application.pdf.
+Counseling applications are available on the SoE website at http://prtl.uhcl.edu/portal/page/portal/SOE/Forms/form_files/Counseling_1.pdf.
 Each application for candidacy must include:

-- 1. Completed application form. - 2.
-Brief essay (500-800 words) stating the reasons for applying to this plan and students' career goals. - 3.
-Documentation of completion of the Graduate Record Examination (GRE). - 4.
-Official transcripts from all universities attended.
-The last 60 hours including the full semester in which the 60th hour appears will be used to calculate GPA. - 5.
-Three professional recommendations discussing potential ability in counseling field. - 6.
-Students' self-rating sheet.
+- Completed application form. - Brief essay (500-800 words) stating the students' career goals and reasons for applying to this plan. - Documentation of completion of the Graduate Record Examination (GRE). - Official transcripts from all universities attended.
+The last 60 hours including the full semester in which the 60th hour appears will be used to calculate the GPA. - Three professional recommendations discussing potential ability in the counseling field. - Students' self-rating sheet.

 Applicants who submit properly completed applications may be invited to participate in a structured interview.
 The admissions process is conducted during the fall, spring and summer semesters of each year.
-Application forms and instructions may be obtained in the SoE Office of Academic Advising.
+Application forms and instructions may be obtained in the

+SoE Office of Academic Advising.
 Questions about the content of the application packet and process should be directed to the Office of Academic Advising.
-Applicants are solely responsible for ensuring that their packets of completed application forms, essays, supporting transcripts, documented GRE scores, letters of recommendation and self-rating sheet are received by the Office of Academic Advising on or before the deadline: October 1 for spring entry, May 1 for summer entry and June 1 for fall entry.
+Applicants are solely responsible for ensuring that their packets of completed application forms, essays, supporting transcripts, documented GRE scores, letters of recommendation and self-rating sheet are received by the Office of Academic Advising on or before the deadline: October 1 for spring entry and June 1 for fall entry.
 If the application deadline falls on a weekend or a university holiday, applications will be accepted before the close of business on the following working day.
 Faxes and late applications will not be accepted.